Search

 “I would like to change people’s attitude of the environment, from being a stationary object that gets in the way, to one where we see it as a fantastic tool that can minimise work, reduce costs and thrive under our management.”

-Morgan McPherson is a current Master of Integrated Water Management student at the International WaterCentre.
+Morgan McPherson is completed the Master of Integrated Water Management at the International WaterCentre.